Data Warehouse

 What Exactly Is a Data Warehouse?

-A data warehouse is a specialised data-management system that consolidates information from many source systems, stores it in a consistent, historical format, and optimises it for analytical queries rather than day-to-day transactions.
+A data warehouse is a specialised data-management system that consolidates information from many source systems, stores it in a consistent, historical format, and optimises it for analytical queries rather than day-to-day transactionsarrow-up-right.
 Bill Inmon, often called the “father of data warehousing”, distilled the idea into four attributes: subject-oriented, integrated, non-volatile and time-variant.
 Ralph Kimball later offered a complementary, bottom-up view, describing the warehouse as “a copy of transaction data specifically structured for query and analysis”.

-In practical terms, a warehouse serves as a long-term “single source of truth” that supports business intelligence, regulatory reporting and now machine-learning workloads by storing cleansed, conformed data that stretches years into the past.
+In practical terms, a warehouse serves as a long-term “single source of truth” that supports business intelligence, regulatory reporting and now machine-learning workloads by storing cleansed, conformed data that stretches years into the pastarrow-up-right.
 Unlike operational databases, which are optimised for inserts and updates, warehouses are engineered to scan billions of rows quickly, aggregate them on the fly and return consistent answers to complex questions.

 Diagram: End-to-End Data Flow